-Scenario 6: Monitoring of NETs seen predominantly on SSTR-PET (Score 8 - appropriate).
-With the use of SSTR-PET, we are seeing more disease that is not appreciable on CI.
-In particular, osseous metastatic disease is frequently underestimated by CI (39,48), and the only way to visualize the extent of disease is by using SSTR-PET.
-In these cases, when the extent of disease cannot be reliably visualized on CI, SSTR-PET is indicated for routine imaging and follow-up.
-Scenario 7: Evaluation of patients with biochemical evidence and symptoms of a NET without evidence of it on CI and without prior histologic diagnosis of a NET (Score 7 - appropriate).
+Scenario 8: Evaluation of Patients with Biochemical Evidence and Symptoms of NET Without Evidence of It on CI and Without Prior Histologic Diagnosis of NET (Score 7-Appropriate)

 This indication resulted in significant disagreement within the workgroup.
-On the one hand, the overall yield of finding a NET in this patient population is low, and SSTR-PET may also result in false positives that could lead to unnecessary additional tests or procedures (12).
-However, in such a situation, a negative SSTR-PET result may play an important role, as it could end the diagnostic workup, resulting in a more cost-effective evaluation.
-Furthermore, on the rare occasion when a study result is positive, further investigation of the lesion may be useful in identifying the tumors that are present.
+On the one hand, the overall yield of finding a NET in this patient population is low, and SSTR PET may also result in false-positives that could lead to unnecessary additional tests or procedures (13).
+However, in such a situation, a negative SSTR PET result may play an important role, as it could end the diagnostic workup, resulting in a more cost-effective evaluation.
+Furthermore, on the rare occasion that a study result is positive, further investigation of the lesion may be useful in identifying the tumors that are present.

-Scenario 8: Restaging at time of clinical or laboratory progression without progression on CI (Score 7 - appropriate).
-There was a concern that in comparison to CI, SSTR-PET may demonstrate apparent progression that would be misinterpreted and lead to inappropriate changes in management.
-Baseline imaging with SSTR-PET is essential, since comparison with CI would likely show more disease.
-Nonetheless, SSTR-PET allows better evaluation of disease than does CI, and therefore in the setting of clinical and/or biochemical progression, it can be important for selecting the appropriate therapy.
+Scenario 9: Restaging at Time of Clinical or Laboratory Progression Without Progression on Cl (Score 7-Appropriate)

+There was a concern that in comparison to CI, SSTR PET may demonstrate apparent progression that would be misinterpreted and lead to inappropriate changes in management.
+Baseline imaging with SSTR PET is essential, since comparison with CI would likely show more disease.
+Nonetheless, SSTR PET allows better evaluation of disease than does CI, and therefore in the setting of clinical or biochemical progression, it can be important for selecting the appropriate therapy.

-Scenario 9: New indeterminate lesion on CI, with unclear progression (Score 7 - appropriate).
-SSTR positivity is an important finding for demonstrating that a lesion is in fact a NET; therefore, to characterize a finding on CI, SSTR-PET can be used to clarify whether a suspicious lesion is a NET and represents true progression and/or recurrence.
-In addition, it is possible for NETs to dedifferentiate, changing from well-differentiated to poorly differentiated NETs over time (49).
-SSTR-PET can be an indirect indicator of grade, and therefore reimaging at the time of progression can provide insight into possible underlying dedifferentiation of a tumor.
+Scenario 10: New Indeterminate Lesion on CI, with Unclear Progression (Score 7-Appropriate)

+SSTR positivity is an important finding for demonstrating that a lesion is in fact a NET; therefore, to characterize a finding on CI, SSTR PET can be used to clarify whether a suspected lesion is a NET and represents true progression or recurrence.
+In addition, it is possible for NETs to dedifferentiate, changing from well-differentiated to poorly differentiated NETs over time (50).
+SSTR PET can be an indirect indicator of grade, and therefore reimaging at the time of progression can provide insight into possible underlying dedifferentiation of a tumor.

-Scenario 10: Restaging of patients with NETs at initial follow-up after resection with curative intent (Score 6 - may be appropriate).
+Scenario 11: Restaging of Patients with NETs at Initial Follow-up After Resection with Curative Intent (Score 6-May Be Appropriate)

 There was a lack of consensus among the committee for this indication.
-One concern was that it would lead to overuse of SSTR-PET in patients without evidence of disease.
-Many suggested that a single SSTR-PET may be indicated after resection, but the main issue with the indication was the lack of impact on patient management.
-Visualizing small-volume residual disease after surgical resection is unlikely to change patient management; thus, some felt that it would be more appropriate to wait for biochemical evidence for recurrence or radiologic evidence on CI before performing SSTR-PET.
-If a patient did not undergo SSTR-PET prior to surgical resection, a single SSTR-PET should be considered to complete staging postoperatively.
+One concern was that it would lead to overuse of SSTR PET in patients without evidence of disease.
+Many suggested that a single SSTR PET may be indicated after resection, but the main issue with the indication was the lack of impact on patient management.
+Visualizing small-volume residual disease after surgical resection is unlikely to change patient management; thus, some felt that it would be more appropriate to wait for biochemical evidence for recurrence or radiologic evidence on CI before performing SSTR PET.
+If a patient did not undergo SSTR PET before surgical resection, a single SSTR PET examination should be considered to complete staging postoperatively.